 After two competitive days on the links, Wednesday provides an opportunity to play socially or maybe to put the clubs away and take in the sights and scenery of the Ayrshire coast.
 Those who want to play have plenty of options to choose from – including previous Open venues Turnberry, Royal Troon and Prestwick.

 Our golfers return to competitive action at Barassie Links – a course which has staged a number of R&A and PGA events down the years, including Open Final Qualifying and the Boys Amateur Championship.
 With undulating fairways, blooming heather and punishing bunkers, Barassie features all of the traditional hazards of true Scottish links golf.
 Will you be able to move up the leaderboard ahead of tomorrow’s final round?

-Having staged many notable events in its short history including the 2016 Ladies Scottish Open, Dundonald Links is a fitting venue to play host to our final round.
+Having staged many notable events in its short history including the 2017 Scottish Open, Dundonald Links is a fitting venue to play host to our final round.
 Our top 30 competitors will tee off in leaderboard order with the leaders out last – ensuring that the tension holds throughout the day.
-In the evening, after the final putt has been holed, our Presentation Dinner will commence round the corner at the Gailes Hotel with some fantastic prizes up for grabs.
+In the evening, after the final putt has been holed, our Presentation Dinner begins with some great food and fantastic prizes on offer to round off the week in style.

 Links Golf Cup Round 1 venue

 “I had heard so much praise about Western Gailes over the years that it was high on my list of must play courses.
 It didn’t disappoint.
 Beautiful holes on great land make it endlessly interesting and challenging and I look forward to my next chance to play.”
 Geoff Ogilvy, 2006 US Open Champion